ruidongsmile/persistent_laplacian_med_image/README.md

 Roughly speaking,
 for a given image,
-the process is to first filter out the image according to the values of pixels and then studying about the peresistent behavior of the eigenvalues of the persistent Laplacian.
+the process is to first filter out the image according to the values of pixels and then studying about the persistent behavior of the eigenvalues of the persistent Laplacian.

 In this project,